 - Car: If you’re driving, there are public and paid parking lots outside of the city (only residents and emergency vehicles are allowed to enter the city itself).
 You can find parking lots near the entrance to the city beside a children’s playground, drive through a tunnel into the moat of Mdina to find more spots, or go to nearby Rabat for a large parking area near the Roman Villa.

-7) An ideal time to visit Mdina is in April for the annual Mdina Medieval Festival.
-Read more information over at the Mdina tourism website.
+9) An ideal time to visit Mdina is in April for the annual Mdina Medieval Festival.